 S. No Act/Law Agency Responsible Key provisions and purpose Relevance to the project 1 The Constitution of India (especially, Articles 15, 16 and 46) Govt. of Meghalaya The Indian Constitution (Article 15) prohibits any discrimination based on religion, race, caste, sex, and place of birth.
 Article 16 refers to the equality of opportunity in matters of public employment.
 Article 46 directs the state to promote with special care the educational and economic interests of the weaker sections of the people, particularly of the Scheduled Castes and the Scheduled Tribes and also directs the state to protect them from social injustice and all forms of exploitation.
-2 Biomedical Waste Biomedical Waste (Management and Handling) Rules 2016, and Amendment 2018 Meghalaya State Pollution Control Board/ DoHFW Schedule 1: Categorization and Management Schedule 2: Standards for treatment and disposal of BMW As per Accreditation requirements, healthcare facilities are required to develop Standard Operating Procedures (SOPs) in the handling of medical solid, liquid and
+Relevant to the overall Project 2 Biomedical Waste Biomedical Waste (Management and Handling) Rules 2016, and Amendment 2018 Meghalaya State Pollution Control Board/ DoHFW Schedule 1: Categorization and Management Schedule 2: Standards for treatment and disposal of BMW Schedule 3: Prescribed Authority and duties As per Accreditation requirements, healthcare facilities are required to develop Standard Operating Procedures (SOPs) in the handling of medical solid, liquid and radioactive wastes.